-Earliest human history reveals that twelve major Upanishads were compilation of discourses from un-named spiritual leaders, transmitted to posterity through preaching, generation after generation.
+Earliest human history reveals that twelve major Upanishads were compilation of discourses from un-named spiritual Masters, transmitted to posterity through preaching, generation after generation.
 No one knows when and who authored them, and when they were reproduced on fig leaves, leading eventually to nicely printed books with stone-tablet printing technique, and so on.
 Great western scholars have rated these treatise of spiritual principles as “production of highest human wisdom” .

-Even, Shrimad Bhagwatam, or Shrimad Bhagwad Geeta, which are also considered Upanishads have been authored by “Shri Ved Vyas” which is only a title of the author, not his or her real name.
+Even, Shrimad Bhagwatam, a Puraan, and Shrimad Bhagwad Geeta, which is also considered Upanishad, have been authored by “Shri Ved Vyas” which is only a title of the author, not his or her real name.
 They could never have produced such divine works for the eternal salvation of human race if they had even an iota of desire to be known to the posterity.
 It is this innate purity of spiritual service that such “true children of God” keep appearing on this physical plane from time to time and carry the administration human kingdom of God Almighty.
 These great saints perform their divine duties behind-the-scene in total anonymity, devoid of any form of attachments to the worldly comforts and human recognition.
 They remain in complete oblivion, keep hiding their true identity.
 In other words, they are Gods in-charge of unknown and untold spiritual duties in this world (MrityuLok) and in the astral realm (ParLok).

 This website is dedicated to such great Gods disguised as unimpressive saints, fakirs, and even as “crazy” beggars.
 It is a benign and humble effort to bring together devotees of such nameless saints, to help these devotees remain anchored to their Masters with unfazed devotion, and also guarding themselves from luring attractions of the commercialized saints that abound in great popularity in today’s times.